 Data on safely surrendered and abandoned infants are collected by ICAN in an effort to ensure the on-going effectiveness of SSBL in Los Angeles County.
 Efforts are made to gather information about mothers who safely surrendered their infants and those who abandoned their newborns in an unsafe manner to see if there are differences in these two groups, or if either group "fit a profile."
-Although the report began by highlighting data up through 2016, the remainder will address incidents of safe surrender and abandonment in Los Angeles County between 2002 and 2015.
-During this fourteen-year period, 142 infants were safely surrendered and 63 infants were abandoned - 16 who survived and 47 who did not.
+Although the report began by highlighting data up through 2017, the remainder will address incidents of safe surrender and abandonment in Los Angeles County between 2002 and 2016.
+During this fifteen-year period, 150 infants were safely surrendered and 66 infants were abandoned - 18 who survived and 48 who did not.

-The data collected for 2002 - 2015 continues to indicate that mothers who surrender or abandon their children do not typically fit the stereotypical picture of a young, unmarried teenager with no other children.
-However, it should be pointed out that we are often unable to obtain information about the mother's marital status.
+The data collected for 2002 - 2016 continues to indicate that mothers who surrender or abandon their children do not typically fit the stereotypical picture of a young, unmarried teenager with no other children.
+However, it should be pointed out that we are often unable to obtain information about these mothers.